brandonladen/jumia_clone/README.md

 - Django: A high-level Python web framework for rapid development.
 - HTML, CSS, JavaScript: Front-end technologies for building the user interface.
 - Bootstrap: Front-end framework for responsive and visually appealing design.
-- SQLite: Database system for storing product and user information.
+- MySQL: Database system for storing product and user information.
 - Git: Version control for collaborative development.

 ## Getting Started